tier4/driving_log_replayer/docs/use_case/perception_2d.en.md

 Run the perception module and pass the output perception topic to the evaluation library for evaluation.

-Currently, only the evaluation of DETECTION and only one camera is supported.
+Currently, only the evaluation of `detection2d` and only one camera is supported.

 ## Preparation